 The round brilliant is by far the most studied shape for cut.
 Its proportion and symmetry allow the application of guidelines better than other fancy shapes.
 In fancy shapes, such as a princess or cushion, the cut is more complex and cannot be as decisively predicted with charts.

 With mined diamonds, an AGS '0' or 'Ideal' along with a GIA 'Excellent' are generally considered the 'best cut'.
 AGS does not currently grade lab-created diamonds and GIA does not currently provide a cut grading or detailed proportion information on their lab-created diamond reports.

-Most of our diamonds .30cts and over are graded by EGL Vancouver.
-The grading reports from EGL contain all the appropriate percents, angles, measurements and information to determine the make of the diamond.
-EGL's scale for parameters such as polish and symmetry are Very Good, Good, Fair and Poor.
+Most of our diamonds .30cts and over are graded by IGI New York.
+These grading reports contain all the appropriate percents, angles, measurements and information to determine the make of the diamond.